 How do I inquire about Commuter Life at RIT?

 Explore the links to the left of this page to find more information about upcoming campus events, commuter facilities, information and resources, and much more!
-We look forward to getting to know you more and helping you to get the most out of your RIT experience!
+We look forward to getting to know you and connecting you to the RIT community!